kind-king/yourmaps_flagscript/README.md

 This script was developed due to the lack of standalone flag systems available for RedM.

-It is a fully open-source and free script designed to expand roleplay possibilities by allowing players to carry, drop, and interact with immersive flags in-game.
+It is a fully open-source.
 Feel free to edit, expand, or adapt the code to fit your server's needs.
 If you add new features or improvements, we encourage you to share them with the community so others can benefit too!

 ---